rafiberlin/sose21-pm-language-and-vision-g1/README.md

 Please also unpack all files found under ./data/ade20k_vqa in the directory defined in the ./config/config.json file, under the key "ade20k_dir", in order to be able to run the ADE20K evaluation for VQA.

+## Output Game Statistics from a Slurk Log

+If you have extracted a game log from a slurk server (as a reminder, go to the directory where slurk is installed and run: `sh scripts/get_logs.sh 00000000-0000-0000-0000-000000000000 avatar_room > your_file_name.log` to extract the logs)

+You can run the following to get some game statistics:

+`python ./config/score_game.py --file your_file_name.log --dir ../data/game_logs`

 # Installation

 Important: if you face errors concerning the import of modules, please export this project to you python path: